I had time to prepare for this; more time than the time that was needed, more time than the time that I wanted.

 © Alex Antonopoulos

-This text has been included in the MASTER'S IN CREATIVE WRITING ANTHOLOGY 2018 (published by the University of Cambridge Institute of Continuing Education).
+This work has been included in the MASTER'S IN CREATIVE WRITING ANTHOLOGY 2018 (published by the University of Cambridge Institute of Continuing Education).

 Image from: https://womenintheworld.com/2017/11/27/church-of-sweden-asks-clergy-to-refer-to-god-with-gender-neutral-language/